Suicide of Eden Knight: Background

 Eden Knight was born in Saudi Arabia.
-Her father, Fahad Al-Shathri, is a Saudi financier who worked at the International Monetary Fund for five years and has most recently been Deputy Governor for Supervision at Saudi Central Bank.
+Her father, Fahad Al-Shathri, is a Saudi financier who worked at the International Monetary Fund for five years and has been Deputy Governor for Supervision at Saudi Central Bank since June 2018.

 Knight attended high school in the Washington metropolitan area as well as an international school in Riyadh, and subsequently enrolled at George Mason University to study computer science.
 After moving to the United States for university, and during the COVID-19 pandemic, Knight came out as transgender and became involved online with members of the trans community.
-She was described by friends as intelligent, well-read, and hoping to become an advocate for trans people, particularly in Saudi Arabia, whose government does not recognize LGBT rights.
+She was described by friends as intelligent, well-read, and hoping to become an advocate for trans people, particularly in Saudi Arabia, whose government does not recognize LGBTQ rights.
 She was a fan of the Swedish rapper Bladee.

 In February 2022, Knight lost her student housing at George Mason University.
 Her international scholarship reportedly ran out before she could graduate, resulting in the expiration of her visa; she intended to claim political asylum in the United States.
-Knight went to live in Georgia with an American couple who hoped that she would be able to live with them after being granted asylum.
+Knight went to stay in Georgia with an American couple who hoped that she would be able to live with them after being granted asylum.
 She grew close to them and got along well with their son; the family got her a bracelet with the word "aunt" on it as a gift.
-Also in 2022, Knight began feminizing hormone therapy.
+The same year, Knight began feminizing hormone therapy.